-Misuse or diversion should never mean automatic discharge from the practice.
-However, it will require a therapeutic response and consideration of one or more of the procedures listed below.
+Misuse or diversion does not mean automatic discharge from the practice.
+However, it will require consideration of one or more of the procedures listed below.

-• Evaluate the misuse and diversion - for instance, describe the incident of misuse (e.g., patient took prescribed dose on 1, 2, 3 or more occasions by intravenous route immediately after starting treatment stating that they believed the dose would not be adequate by SL route; has just initiated treatment) or diversion (patient gave half of dose to wife who is still using heroin and was withdrawing) and tailor the response to the behavior (e.g., reeducation of patient on buprenorphine pharmacology in first case, assistance with treatment entry for spouse in second case).
+• Evaluate the misuse and diversion - for instance, describe the incident of misuse (patient took prescribed dose on 1, 2, 3 or more occasions by intravenous route immediately after starting treatment stating believed dose would not be adequate by SL route; has just initiated treatment) or diversion (patient gave half of dose to wife who is still using heroin and was withdrawing because didn't want her to have to go out and buy heroin off the street and she is on a waiting list for treatment) and tailor the response to the behavior (e.g., reeducation of patient on buprenorphine pharmacology in first case, assistance with treatment entry for spouse in second case).
 Reassess treatment plan and patient progress.

-Strongly consider smaller supplies of medication and observed dosing for any patient who is misusing or diverting their medication regardless of reason.
-Treatment structure may need to be increased, including more frequent appointments, observed dosing, and increased psychosocial support.
+Strongly consider smaller supplies of medication and supervised dosing for any patient who is using medication intravenously and intranasally and diverting regardless of reason.
+Treatment structure may need to be increased, including more frequent appointments, supervised administration, and increased psychosocial support.

 - Intensify treatment or level of care, if needed.
-Some patients may require an alternative treatment setting or change in pharmacotherapy, such as methadone.
-The clinician should discuss these alternatives with the patient to assure optimal patient outcome.
-This should be discussed at treatment onset so that patient is aware of consequences of misuse/diversion. - Document and describe the misuse/diversion incident, clinical thinking that supports the clinical response that should be aimed at minimizing risk of diversion and misuse and treating the patient's opioid use disorder at the level of care needed.
+Some patients may require an alternative treatment setting or pharmacotherapy, such as methadone.
+The clinician will discuss these alternatives with the patient to assure optimal patient outcome.
+This should be discussed at treatment onset so that patient is aware of consequences of misuse/diversion. - Document and describe the misuse and diversion incident, clinical thinking that supports the clinical response that should be aimed at minimizing risk of diversion and misuse and treating the patients opioid use disorder at the level of care needed.